Glaiza de Castro: Career resurgence (2009–present)

 After another supporting role in the television adaptation of comic-book writer Carlo J. Caparas' graphic novel Gagambino, de Castro once again landed a lead role in another television adaptation of a Filipino film, Kung Aagawin Mo ang Lahat sa Akin, opposite Patrick Garcia, Maxene Magalona, Jackie Rice, and JC Tiuseco.
 In the series, she played Gladys Andrada (a role originated by co-star Jackie Lou Blanco), the jealous only biological child of Gilbert (played by Nonie Buencamino) and Clara Andrada (played by Blanco).
 Regarding her portrayal, columnist Jason John Lim commented that while she knew she was breaking out of her comfort zone, "What she didn't know that she would also begin breaking the expectations of everybody."

 Right after Kung Aagawin Mo ang Lahat sa Akin, she played another supporting role on an episode of the drama anthology SRO Cinemaserye, which chronicled the life story of singer Eva Castillo (portrayed in this episode by Manilyn Reynes).
 Shortly after, she landed another role in the Philippine remake of the Korean television series Stairway to Heaven alongside Dingdong Dantes, Rhian Ramos, and TJ Trinidad.
-De Castro portrayed Eunice Manansala, the counterpart of Han Yoori (played by Kim Tae-hee).
+De Castro portrayed Eunice, the counterpart of Han Yoori (played by Kim Tae-hee).
 De Castro watched the original series to attempt to get an idea of who her character was as a person in preparation for the role.
 She also commented on the relative complexity of her character in this series compared to her character in Kung Aagawin Mo Ang Lahat Sa Akin: "Unlike my previous role, you don't know what is going on inside the mind of Eunice.
 What's going inside her head is really devious.
 She is subtle in her approach and very scheming...
 Despite being evil, she still has a heart and there's a reason she became a bad person.
 If she is stepping down on people, she is also being stepped on by other people.
 She also has to fulfill her needs and wants and she will do everything for the person she loves."
 Critics received her portrayal well; Jerry Donato of The Philippine Star, in particular, said, "So far, Glaiza has given her Korean counterpart a run for her money."